Thu09Mar20173:00 pmSteinberg Dietrich Hall - University of Pennsylvania

 For the last several years, National Arts Strategies (NAS) and the University of Pennsylvania hosts the Executive Program in Arts & Culture Strategy for early to mid-career professionals in the arts and culture sector, as well as those seeking to enter the sector.

-The University of Pennsylvania faculty, the NAS team and some of the best and brightest leaders working in the world come together to deliver tested tools, frameworks and expert industry knowledge to help you develop your understanding of the business side of the industry.
+The University of Pennsylvania faculty, the NAS team and some of the best and brightest leaders working in the world come together to deliver tested tools, frameworks and expert industry knowledge to help develop understanding of the business side of the industry.
 The program is part distance learning and part in person convening.

 During the in-person convening, at the University of Pennsylvania, Alison McNeil discusses how to plan for a fruitful online learning experience.
 She shares strategies for success, common barriers and pitfalls, and best practices applied during the online learning experience.